Getting to Know MagicBands

 Can members of my party share MagicBands?

-The bands are technically non-transferrable, even among family members.
+The bands are technically non-transferable, even among family members.
 Moreover, there are many situations (such as when tapping in to use Lightning Lane) in which using a MagicBand alerts a cast member to the MagicBand holder’s name, meaning that a cast member might call Little Sis “Bertram” if she uses Grandpa’s MagicBand to get an extra spin on Space Mountain.
 (If Bertram catches on as a little girl’s name, we are taking credit for it.)

 That said, you could purchase Genie+ for, say, both yourself and your spouse.
 If you hate roller coasters and your spouse loves them, he could go on Space Mountain using his Genie+ entitlement on his MagicBand and then go through the line to ride again using your MagicBand and your Genie+ entitlement.
 (Not that we know anyone who has done this.
 Nudge, nudge, wink, wink.)